Tampa Truck Accident Lawyer

 What If I’m Blamed For a Truck Accident in Florida?

-Under Florida’s pure comparative fault rule, your awarded compensation will be reduced by your percentage of assigned fault.
+Under Florida’s modified comparative fault rule, your awarded compensation will be reduced by your percentage of assigned fault.
 For example, if you were 40% at fault for the truck wreck, you will receive 60% of your award.

 Insurance adjusters commonly use this tactic to undervalue claims and take advantage of accident victims.
 We won’t let them get away with it.
 Contact us as soon as possible if you’ve been blamed for causing the truck accident so that we can fight for you.